Lost-Outpost/Telsera/GAMEPLAY.md

 ## Player Homes

-- [Revak Rift](https://www.nexusmods.com/skyrim/mods/67808) - Cozy home for the player who wants to display everything from daedric artifacts down to Ysgramor's Soup Spoon.
+- [Revak Rift](https://www.nexusmods.com/skyrim/mods/67808) - Located west of [Hendraheim](https://en.uesp.net/wiki/Skyrim:Hendraheim_(place)), Revak Rift is a cozy home for the player who wants to display everything from daedric artifacts down to Ysgramor's Soup Spoon.

 - [Cityside - A Starter Home](https://www.nexusmods.com/skyrimspecialedition/mods/27777) - A simple and minimal starter home based in the heart of the capital of Skyrim, the city of Solitude.